Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     This issue typically occurs when using FileVault or custom SSD configurations.

+  * HOMEBREW\_USE\_GCC:
+    If set, instructs Homebrew to use gcc, even if the system default is currently set to LLVM.

   * HOMEBREW\_USE\_LLVM:
     If set, instructs Homebrew to use the LLVM front-ends to the GCC compilers.